 - Excess weight in women with Polycystic Ovarian Syndrome (the leading cause of infertility among women of reproductive age does impair ovulation and conception chances.

 - Overweight and obese women do require higher doses of hormones have fewer oocytes retrieved and have increased cycle cancellation rates when undergoing Assisted Reproductive Therapies.
-This does reduce the chance of successful conception even through Best ICSI treatment in Madhapur or Best IVF treatment in Hyderabad.
+This does reduce the chance of successful conception even through the Best ICSI treatment in Madhapur or Best IVF treatment in Hyderabad.

 - Losing weight does regulate the menstrual cycle and can also restore ovulation.
 This does directly increase a couple’s chances of conception and taking home a healthy baby.

-- Weight loss of 10% body weight for women who are over 100 kg can restart ovulation.
+- Weight loss of 10% of body weight for women who are over 100 kg can restart ovulation.
 Even a 5 kg loss increases the chance of giving birth to a baby by 61.9%.

 Impact of maternal weight on the fetal development

 - One is aware that obesity does increase the risk of stillbirth and miscarriage.